Pathways to a Post-Capitalist World

 Pathways to a Post-Capitalist World.
 Picture of a man on top of a pile of cash holding a sign that says "Tax Cut" and angrily pointing at others down below who holds signs calling for affordable public services.
 He yells at them: "You just want free stuff!"

-How to finance the transition to a shorter working week?
+How can we finance the transition to a shorter working week?
 There is, in reality, plenty of room for that.
 In the U.K., labor’s share of national income has declined from 75% in the 1970s to 65% today.
 In the U.S., it’s down to 60%.
 CEOs in this country earn, on average and counting only for salary, 300 times more than their employees.11 In the sixties, it was about 20 times more.

 Decommodify public goods and expand the commons